2xic-archive/Reverse-engineering-tool/README.md

 -	code grapth (click in a section, view the branches of the block)
 -	hex view (click an instruction see where it is in the binary)
 -	(work in progress) dynamic view (click an instruction, see what the values have been when that instruction was executed)
 -	when you click a jump instruction, it moves you to the target.
 The jump target was not interesting?
-Move back with the back arrow at the menu.
+Move back with the back arrow at the menu. (will add keyboard shortcut, _ctrl + b_ maybe )
 -	move around with arrow keys.
 Are you in graph view ?
 Use left and right arrow to select target block (if you are at a conditional block, if not press down).
 When you move between blocks a call stack will be made so you can easily move backwards.